cartheur/M6809-multicomputer/README.md

-# A Motorola 6809 Multi-Computer
+# A compound 6x09 MultiComputer

 A project to build a system that uses my concept of _novel metal_ to architect a new kind of computer system.
 This repo serves as a single point-of-reference containing hardware (in PCB form) and software.
+Multiplicity is the theme.

 ### A bit of history